How to Add Blank Option to Drop Down List in Excel (2 Methods)

 Using Named Range

-• In the end, we will get the below drop-down list without a blank option.
+• As a result, we will create the below drop-down list without a blank option.

 Fix Blank Option in Drop Down List Using Dynamic Named Range with Excel Formula